no-more-secrets/parsco/README.md

 subsequent ones will not be run.

 ### `seq_last`
-The `seq_last` parser runs multiple parsers in sequence, and only succeeds if all of them succeed.
+This parser runs multiple parsers in sequence, and only succeeds if all of them succeed.
 Returns the result of the last parser.
 ```cpp